You’ve seen the vegan polypeptide-121 in Youth to the People Future Cream, but is it in anything else?

 2. Ferver Fermented Collagen Serum

 A serum that promises Noticeably firmer-looking, more plump skin.
 Claimed to smoothes fine lines & wrinkles.
-Pricing is $19.99 for what looks to be 30mL
+Pricing is $18.99 for what looks to be 30mL.

-While HumaColl21 is not specifically called ou in the active claims, it is bunched in with the "firming blend of peptides" in this description.
+While HumaColl21 is not specifically called out in the active claims, it is bunched in with the "firming blend of peptides" in this description.
 The newest product on this list, PC claims this eye cream to be a stabilized 5% vitamin C that goes to work to counteract the free-radical damage known to cause dullness, discoloration and fine lines.
-Pricing is $39 for 15mL
+Pricing is $39 for 15mL.

 There you have it, if an innovative vegan collagen active is what you're looking for, the above list of products has got you covered.
 Something for every price point, SKINSKOOL helps you find exactly what fits your needs, budget and values.

-Disclosure: This article contains affiliate links whereby we may earn a small commission on qualifying purchases.
-Thank you for your support.
+Disclaimer: This article contains affiliate links.
+We are an Amazon Associate and earn a small commission from qualifying purchases (at no extra cost to you).
+Thank you for your support!